eloritzkovitz/atlaset/docs/map-settings.md

 **`Show home country`** will visually color the user's `home country`.
 You can set it in the `user settings`.

+**`Show visited countries`** will color the user's `visited countries`.

-**`Show upcoming new visits`** will highlight any upcoming new visits, complimenting the visited countries layer.
+**`Show upcoming new visits`** will highlight any `upcoming new visits`, complimenting the visited countries layer.
 It is based on the user's trip data, counting upcoming trips to unvisited countries.

-These options are disabled by default, and can be enabled by checking their respective boxes.
+By default, `Show visited countries` is enabled, while the other two are disabled.
+You can enable or disable them by checking or unchecking their respective boxes.

 ### **Color Palettes**